 The process then repeats itself for the interior.
 You will see how tall the ceilings are and how big each room is.
 We will take photographs of the site to incorporate into the model so that we will know what the views are from specific windows.
 You will see the ceiling details and be able to sculpt every decision to your style and taste.

-At the end of Design Development we will share the updated plans, the new 3D views, the Virtual Reality Home Tour, many material selections, and any bids for example for the Kitchen cabinets with the contractor for another that the design and “Preliminary Range of Projected Construction Costs” align.
+At the end of Design Development we will share the updated plans, the new 3D views, the Virtual Reality Home Tour, any material selections, and any bids, for example, for the Kitchen cabinets with the contractor for another check that the design and “Preliminary Range of Projected Construction Costs” align.
 It should be obvious by now how much we value your confidence!

 Continuing on with the work of the developed design, we will detail dimensions, structural requirements, and specifications and create the documentation necessary for building permits and getting reliable final bids for construction.
 These documents will also serve as the basic directions for construction for the contractor and sub-contractors.
 We we will be coordinating with the interior designer, kitchen designer, landscape designer, as well as the HVAC contractor and electrician to make sure that everything is the way it should be and that everyone is making decisions in your best interests.
 We will all of this information and the structural engineering details to the model for a complete picture of your home.